DevExpress/testcafe/docs/articles/faq/README.md

 Check if the Web and DNS servers are online and configured to accept requests to this URL.

-Before an exception is thrown, TestCafe waits for *two minutes* for the webpage to be served.
+Before it throws an exception, TestCafe waits for *two minutes* for the webpage to be served.
 Use one of the following options to increase this timeout:

 * [`--page-request-timeout` CLI option](../documentation/reference/command-line-interface.md#--cache)
 * [`pageRequestTimeout` configuration file option](../documentation/reference/configuration-file.md#pagerequesttimeout)